stashed/docs/docs/guides/latest/workloads/daemonset.md

 We are going to store our backed up data into a GCS bucket.
 We have to create a Secret with necessary credentials and a Repository crd to use this backend.
 If you want to use a different backend, please read the respective backend configuration doc from [here](/docs/guides/latest/backends/overview.md).

-> Note: If the bucket already exists, you don't need to give any special permission to Stash.
-However, if the bucket does not exist, Stash  will create the bucket.
-In this case, you must give `create`, `delete`, `get` and  `list` permission of storage objects.
-These permissions are included in `Storage Object Admin` role.
-Make sure the service account key you use for Stash has these permissions.
+> For GCS backend, if the bucket does not exist, Stash needs some permissions to create the bucket.
+For more details, please check the following [guide](/docs/guides/latest/backends/gcs.md).

 **Create Secret:**